flav-io/flavio/README.md

 ## Citation

-If you use flavio in a project, please cite:
+If you use flavio in a scientific publication, please cite:

+> D. Straub, "flavio: a Python package for flavour and precision phenomenology in the Standard Model and beyond", [arXiv:1810.08132](https://arxiv.org/abs/1810.08132)

+This paper contains many references to results in the literature that went into the code.
+Please also consider citing the relevant original literature, where the real work was done.

+The flavio repository itself is also citable via a DOI provided by Zenodo:

 [![DOI](https://zenodo.org/badge/22356/flav-io/flavio.svg)](https://zenodo.org/badge/latestdoi/22356/flav-io/flavio)